Smallest Bird in the World

 Cuban Emerald, Cuba (Above)

-I've included a photo of the Vervain Hummingbird from Jamaica, in case you were wondering who holds the title for the second smallest bird in the world.
-I also embedded the video of a Ruby-throated Hummingbird feeding on my deck a few summers ago (see below), just because.
+I've included a photo of the Vervain Hummingbird from Jamaica, in case you were wondering which species holds the title for the second smallest bird in the world.

 Vervain Hummingbird, Jamaica (Above)